gpittarelli/umd-lpc1769/README.md

 UMD LPC1796 Examples
 ======

-This repository contains a simple library for the NXP LPC1769 microcontroller with example projects.
-Building and running this project (on the microcontroller) requires an installation of LPCXpresso which includes the ARM GCC Toolchain, NXP's LPC Library, and a command line utility to flash programs to the chip.
+This repositoty contains a CMake build system, a simple example library (UMDLPC) and a number of example projects for the LPC1769.

 CMake (a sort of build system that produces other build systems) is used to allow building of this repository in many different operating